Contiguous vs. Continental United States

-So how is it used geographically?
+So how do you use contiguous to describe a region?
 When it comes to the United States, "contiguous" refers to all of the states that touch one another, without another country or a body of water coming between them.

-All of the United States are contiguous except for two: Alaska and Hawaii.
+All of the U.S states are contiguous except for two: Alaska and Hawaii.
 The others are sometimes also referred to as the "lower 48" states or "conterminous" United States.

 Continental United States: Definition

 On the other hand, the term "continental U.S." refers to any state on the North American continent.
 Forty-nine of the U.S. states are found on the continent of North America.
 Although Canada lies between the contiguous United States and Alaska, they are all on the same continent, so Alaskan residents can enter these sweepstakes, too.

 That means that only residents of Hawaii are restricted from entering sweepstakes open to the continental United States.
 Washington, DC, is also included, though U.S. territories like Puerto Rico usually aren't.
 Make sure to read the rules carefully to be sure, though.

 To make things even more confusing, the U.S. military and some government agencies use the term "CONUS" to refer to the lower 48 United States.
 Many people assume that acronym stands for "CONtinental" U.S. when it really stands for "CONtiguous" U.S.